Constitution and Bylaws of Texas Music Administrators Conference

 - Section 3 — Special meetings

-- Special meetings may be called by the President when it is deemed to be in the best interest of the organization.
+- Special meetings may be called by the President when it is deemed to be in the best interest of this Corporation.

 - Section 4 — Notice of meetings